qihongl/learn-hippo/docs/learned_encoding/experiment_report.md

 ## A controlled differentiable episodic-memory feasibility study

-**Report status:** complete measured synthetic experiment, 2026-08-30
+> **Report status:** complete measured synthetic experiment, 2026-08-30<br>
-**Implementation and report:** Codex, with scientific direction from Qihong Lu
+> **Implementation and report:** Codex, with scientific direction from Qihong Lu<br>
-**Review notice:** human review by a domain expert is strongly recommended before scientific publication.
-All numbers below are measured executions of the released synthetic task; they are not human data and are not hand-written illustrations.
+> **Review notice:** human review by a domain expert is strongly recommended before
+> scientific publication.
+All numbers below are measured executions of the released
+> synthetic task; they are not human data and are not hand-written illustrations.

 ## Abstract